vercidium-audio/vaudio-native-wrapper-3d/README.md

 # Vercidium Audio

-This is a .NET Standard 2.1 wrapper for the Vercidium Audio C SDK.
+This is a .NET Standard 2.1 wrapper for the 3D Vercidium Audio C SDK.

+This repository requires:
-This repository requires Vercidium Audio v1.7.0.
+- Vercidium Audio v1.7.0.
 Download it from [vercidium.com](https://vercidium.com)
+- [vaudio-native-wrapper-common](https://github.com/vercidium-audio/vaudio-native-wrapper-common) must be cloned alongside this repository

 > Please note that the Vercidium Audio SDK is not free for commercial use.
 See [vercidium.com/eula](https://vercidium.com/eula)